henrjk/config/README.md

 To get the matching direnv `.envrc` snippet use `./envrc-pyenv`.
 This also has a tip on how to manage the python version for a certain dir.

+## Installing node versions

+nvm can be installed with `./install-nvm`.

+This script also adds `zsh/sourced/nvm.zsh` which is sourced by `~/.zshrc`.
+This is expected to be fast enough to not need to delay loading it.

+To install a specific node version use nvm for example:
+- `nvm ls-remote --lts`
+- `nvm install -b 16` where `-b` is for binary install.

+To get the matching direnv `.envrc` snippet to select that version use `./envrc-nvm <version>`.